Subscribe To This Site

 4 Cook for 5 minutes or until everything is thoroughly mixed.
 Add a little water if the mix is too thick.

-5 Serve hot with Tuyo.
+5 Serve hot as it is or with Tuyo.

 BENG'S TIPS